Home » Uncategorized » The Best Ways to Naturally Dye Easter Eggs

 1. Fruit-Based Dyes

-Nature’s sweet treats can transform your eggs into a smattering of fun shades.
+Nature’s sweet treats can transform your eggs into fun shades.
 Most fruit is already juicy, which means there’s an abundance of potential dye waiting to be harvested.
 You can cover just about every section of the rainbow with fruit-based washes, and the colors come out captivating and bold.
 Although results can vary, try the following color and fruit combinations.

 • Red and pink: cherries, raspberries, cranberries, pomegranates, red plums